Why Do New and Young Drivers Pay More for Insurance? - NYCM Insurance Blog

 Why Do New and Young Drivers Pay More for Insurance?

-drive your own vehicle can be both an exciting and expensive time.
-Purchasing a vehicle is a major expense, and protecting your new ride with insurance coverages that make most sense for you is an important next step.
-If you’re a new driver, you may notice that auto insurance rates are higher for you than they are for someone older with an established record, and you may be wondering why.
+Beginning to drive your own vehicle can be both an exciting and expensive time.
+Purchasing a vehicle is a major expense, and protecting your new ride with insurance coverages that make the most sense for you is an important next step.
+If you’re a new driver, you may notice that auto insurance rates are higher for you than they are for someone older with an established driving record, and you may be wondering why.

 The answer takes into account a few different factors, ranging from a general lack of experience to data that proves younger people are more likely to have an accident on the road.
 We’ve detailed these factors for you here, along with some tips to try to help you get the best rate available.
-Continue reading to learn more about why new and young drivers pay higher for their insurance!
+Continue reading to learn more about why new and young drivers pay more for their insurance!

 New Drivers…